 (1) Have overall responsibility for the DE-CSPP in accordance with paragraph 4 requirements within their DEs, and ensure it is implemented in a manner that cost-effectively mitigates risk.
-All DEs must be covered
+All DEs must be covered by a CSPP, which may be developed and maintained by the DE/Site or

-- by a CSPP, which may be developed and maintained by the DE/Site or implemented by adoption of another DE's CSPP based on organizational structure, shared services or mission needs.
-HDEs to manage DE-CSPPs in coordination through governing bodies at the direction of S2. - (2) Use a risk-based and tailored approach to flow down the requirements and responsibilities of this Order to all subordinate organizational levels through CSPPs. - (3) Consult, inform, and coordinate with the DOE CIO to resolve cross-DE issues regarding CSPPs. - (4) Incorporate information security into business processes aligned to Federal and Departmental requirements and in consideration of mission needs. - (5) Designate AOs and define any further delegation within the DE.
-Also ensure that standards are maintained for AO qualifications, initial and refresher training, and continuing professional development. - (6) Designate other Senior Agency Officials (SAOs) to carry out the required tasks to implement this Order. - (7) Participate in development of the Department's Cybersecurity Risk Management Strategy and then lead its implementation for their DE/Site in alignment with the System Development Lifecycle (SDLC) from NIST SP 800-64, Security Considerations in the SDLC. - (8) Establish and document the organizational tolerance for risk and communicate the risk tolerance throughout the organization including guidance on how risk tolerance influences ongoing decision-making activities. - (9) Use bi-directional communication and reporting information flows to ensure that risk is addressed throughout the organization. - (10) Ensure processes are in place to report cybersecurity and privacy incidents. - (11) Determine which M&O and non-M&O Major Site/Facility contracts must include the CRD and notify COs to incorporate the CRD.
-Determine which non-M&O, non-M&O Major Site/Facility Advisory and Assistance contracts must include equivalent requirements to the CRD (in a contract clause or other contract provision, for example, in the Statement of Work), and notify COs to include the equivalent requirements in the contracts. - (12) Establish written procedures within their organizations with clear lines of accountability that identify the organizational element responsible for identifying cybersecurity contract requirements, including applicability of the CRD, and for notifying the CO on which contracts must incorporate the CRD or equivalent contract requirements (for non-M&O Advisory and Assistance Service contracts).
+- implemented by adoption of another DE's CSPP based on organizational structure, shared services or mission needs.
+HDEs are to manage DE-CSPPs in coordination through governing bodies at the direction of S2. - (2) Use a risk-based and tailored approach to flow down the requirements and responsibilities of this Order to all subordinate organizational levels through CSPPs. - (3) Consult, inform, and coordinate with the DOE CIO to resolve cross-DE issues regarding CSPPs. - (4) Incorporate information security into business processes aligned to Federal and Departmental requirements and in consideration of mission needs. - (5) Designate AOs and define any further delegation within the DE.
+Also ensure that standards are maintained for AO qualifications, initial and refresher training, and continuing professional development. - (6) Designate other Senior Agency Officials (SAOs) to carry out the required tasks to implement this Order. - (7) Participate in development of the Department's Cybersecurity Risk Management Strategy and then lead its implementation for their DE/Site in alignment with the System Development Lifecycle (SDLC) from NIST SP 800-64, Security Considerations in the SDLC. - (8) Establish and document the organizational tolerance for risk and communicate the risk tolerance throughout the organization including guidance on how risk tolerance influences ongoing decision-making activities. - (9) Participate in and support execution of the Vulnerability Disclosure Program with overall responsibility for the remediation of vulnerabilities reported on systems and services deemed to be in-scope for the program. - (10) Use bi-directional communication and reporting information flows to ensure that risk is addressed throughout the organization. - (11) Ensure processes are in place to report cybersecurity and privacy incidents. - (12) Determine which M&O and non-M&O Major Site/Facility contracts must include the CRD and notify COs to incorporate the CRD.
+Determine which non-M&O, non-M&O Major Site/Facility Advisory and Assistance contracts must include equivalent requirements to the CRD (in a contract clause or other contract provision, for example, in the Statement of Work), and notify COs to include the equivalent requirements in the contracts.

+(13) Establish written procedures within their organizations with clear lines of accountability that identify the organizational element responsible for identifying cybersecurity contract requirements, including applicability of the CRD, and for notifying the CO on which contracts must incorporate the CRD or equivalent contract requirements (for non-M&O Advisory and Assistance Service contracts).